nuchs/toys/hangman/notes/notes5.md

 ```

 I feel like I've missed a trick here, I've been building this program a
-block at a time and deferring assmebling them until the end.
+block at a time and deferring assembling them until the end.
 Now I've
 reached that point things don't line up quite right.

 This is a classic issue and one of the reasons people will advise to